10 months full time

 Students who pass the PGCE with QTS have the option to continue their studies on a part-time basis on the MEd Practitioner Enquiry.
 The MEd focuses on teaching and learning in school settings and draws on the experience you acquire through your day-to-day teaching.
 Students choosing this option benefit from fast-track entry, which enables them to complete the MEd Practitioner Enquiry in two years.

 We offer the following Primary PGCE programme and more information can be found on the UCAS Teacher Training website:

 Please note that if you are interested in undertaking Primary French, you should apply for the general Primary course code (X100), and indicate that you are interested in the French module.

 Find out more detailed information about the programme modules

 Applicants are expected to have some experience of the English school system, usually through school observation visits.
-Successful applicants will be required to have an Enhanced Criminal Records check and undergo medical assessment to confirm 'fitness to teach' prior to entry onto the programme.
+Successful applicants will be required to have a Disclosure and Barring Service (DBS) check and undergo medical assessment to confirm 'fitness to teach' prior to entry onto the programme.

 The University's Careers Service has also made a video aimed at candidates applying for a PGCE.

 PGCE Admissions Assistant (Newcastle University)

 School of Education, Communication and Language Sciences